The eCommerce industry is booming at a large scale and is estimated to reach $5 trillion in 2022 and $6 trillion in 2024.

 Shopify is a simple and intuitive eCommerce platform that lets anyone launch their eCommerce business.
-All you have to do is to choose a responsive theme, customize your store, add products, integrate payments, and you’re set to go.
+All you have to do is choose a responsive theme, customize your store, add products, integrate payments, and you’re set to go.
 It is as easy as that!

 - Shopify vs Shopify Plus: Which is best for you?

-- Best Shopify apps for new stores
+- Must-have Shopify apps for new stores

 2. WooCommerce – Free WordPress Ecommerce Plugin

 If you have a WordPress site or are skilled at WordPress, WooCommerce can be the perfect eCommerce platform for your business.
-It is a robust and easy-to-use eCommerce plugin that brings all the eCommerce features such as product management, payment processing, and more on WordPress.
+It is a robust and easy-to-use eCommerce plugin that brings all the eCommerce features such as product management, payment processing, and more to WordPress.